Results / Benefits

 Michael Mah analyzed data from 2 projects done in the current method, followed up by three projects with the new Agile/XP method.
 The graph shows the astounding results.
 Defects were reduced by a whopping 75%.

-“By listening to guidance from Industrial Logic, mission critical software applications similar to what MDS Sciex develops can anticipate reducing defects in their software by a factor of 4.”Michael Mah
+“By listening to guidance from Industrial Logic, mission critical software applications similar to what Sciex develops can anticipate reducing defects in their software by a factor of 4.”Michael Mah

 Requirements: Working together with the technical marketing representative, tech writer, and usability people helped to build a product that delivered what the customer wanted.
 People learned how to write good stories, how to write good FIT tests, how to do test-driven development and how to do evolutionary design.
 And demonstration of the software to users avoided late surprises.